anoma/nspec/docs/tutorial/engines/base.juvix.md

     This document is a work in progress.
 Please do not review it yet.

 ```juvix hide
 module tutorial.engines.base;
 import architecture-2.engines.basic-types open;
 ```

 # Engines

+An engine is a computational entity capable of performing actions based on conditions triggered by messages from other engines, including sending messages, and spawning new engines.
+Each engine belongs to a specific type.
+Below, we outline the process for spawning an engine instance and present their general structure, that is, a type of engines.

 ## How to Spawn an Engine Instance